castorfou/guillaume_blog/_posts/2022-05-02-upgrade-fastpages.md

 ### Installation

 1. Generate a copy of [fastpages repo](https://github.com/fastai/fastpages#setup-instructions).
-Just have to follow instructions by clicking at https://github.com/fastai/fastpages/generate
+Just have to follow instructions by clicking at https://github.com/fastai/fastpages/generate.
+Name repo as `guillaume_blog`
 2. Click on the PR `Initial Setup` in your new repo.
 There are instructions to create a SSH_DEPLOY_KEY.
 3. Merge this PR
 4. Clone this repo locally